- HTML 57.2%

 GateKey

-SSO, RBAC, and audit logging for Go HTTP apps. middleware. no auth vendor lock in, no k8s operators, no eight hundred a month okta for twenty people
+SSO, RBAC, and audit logging for Go net/http apps: middleware, no auth vendor lock-in, no Kubernetes operators, no eight-hundred-dollar-a-month IdP for twenty people.

-drop it into any net/http server in like fifteen lines
+Drop it into any net/http server in about fifteen lines.

 what it does